A list of Canadian international and domestic sporting events impacted by COVID-19:

 — World figure skating championships March 16-22 in Montreal cancelled.

 — World women's curling championship March 14-22 in Prince George, B.C., cancelled.

-— National mixed doubles and senior championship March 16-22 in Portage la Prairie, Man., and national wheelchair championship April 25-30 in Boucherville, Que., and under-18 championships April 20-25 in Sudbury, Ont., cancelled.
+— National mixed doubles and senior championship March 16-22 in Portage la Prairie, Man., national wheelchair championship April 25-30 in Boucherville, Que., and under-18 championships April 20-25 in Sudbury, Ont., cancelled.

 — World mixed doubles and seniors championship April 18-25 in Kelowna, B.C., cancelled.

 — Grand Slam of Curling's Players' Championship April 7-12 in Toronto and Champions Cup April 29-May 3 in Olds, Alta., cancelled.

 — Canadian Grand Prix in Montreal June 12-14, postponed.

 — NASCAR Pinty's series in Trois-Rivieres, Que., Aug 7 to 9, suspended.